There are two distinct, and remarkably mind-blowing moments that everyone experiences while they’re reviewing their initial user session replays.

-It is in the console part where these errors will be presented and accessible onward.
+It is in the console part where these errors will be presented and be accessible onward.

 As hinted above this Network part includes the downloaded assets duration timestamp with a neat graph bar visualization of those download times.
-This way, Smarltook users can if there’s a specific asset that failed to download or discover anomalies in their respective download times.
+This way, Smartlook’s users can see if there’s a specific asset that failed to download or discover anomalies in their respective download times.

 The Devtools have been released to our production environment today.
-But, they will be accessible only to Smartlook users with Power package, on demand.
+But, they will be accessible only to Smartlook’s users with a Power package, on demand.

 The demand aspect is only temporary as Network Hooks are in beta at the moment.
 We’d use this time and your feedback to fully optimize the tool and discover further improvements before releasing it to all projects by default.